Calm Dog Breeds may be giant or tiny, belong to many different breed groups, and have vastly different purposes from lap dogs to guard dogs.

 They love their family and are willing to please even if it is on their own terms.
 Stubborn tendencies have frequently been reported in this breed.

-Their bark, if infrequent is deafening, which makes them unsuitable for apartments and for families who prefer quiet.
+Their bark although infrequent, is deafening, which makes them unsuitable for apartments and for families who prefer quiet.

 They need daily exercise but a moderate walk or short run will satisfy their energy needs.